Priscille-LR/Priscille-LR/README.md

 - 🔭 I’m currently working on my OpenClassRoom certification

-- 🌱 I’m currently learning TypeScript, React, Javascript and some other stuffs
+- 🌱 Learning Javascript, TypeScript, React and some other stuff

-- 👯 Take your time and visit my repositories ! 😃
+- 👯 Passionate about design, interactivity and animation 😃